-NASA to test 'quiet' supersonic flights over Texas
+NASA starts building new supersonic jet

-(CNN) — NASA's mission to create a quiet supersonic aircraft that could revolutionize air travel has moved a step closer with plans for tests over Texas.
+(CNN) — NASA's mission to revolutionize air travel has taken a significant step forward as the space agency starts building its X-59 QueSST supersonic jet.

+The X-59 airplane is dubbed by some as "the son of Concorde" and is being manufactured, on behalf of NASA, by security and aerospace company Lockheed Martin.

+"The start of manufacturing on the project marks a great leap forward for the X-59 and the future of quiet supersonic commercial travel," said Peter Iosifidis, Low Boom Flight Demonstrator program manager Lockheed Martin Skunk Works in a statement.

-The space agency has announced it will publicly demonstrate its technology near the coastal resort city of Galveston to ensure that its prototype really will be barely audible when it crosses the sound barrier.
+NASA plans to publicly test its technology in Texas in November 2018 to ensure that its prototype really will be barely audible when it crosses the sound barrier.

 Creating a supersonic aircraft that doesn't produce sonic booms would be a game-changer for aviation.
 Before being taken out of service, Concorde's speed was restricted over certain land routes because of disruptive sound waves.

-If NASA's experimental project -- formerly known as the X-plane or "Low-Flight Flight Demonstrator" but recently renamed X-59 QueSST -- works, it should help make supersonic flight more economical.
+If NASA's experimental project works, it should help make supersonic flight more economical.

-From November, NASA will use supersonic F/A-18 Hornet jets over Galveston to mimic the sonic profile of the X-59 while a group of around 500 residents document the noise levels -- if there are any.
+During the testing period, NASA will use supersonic F/A-18 Hornet jets over Galveston, Texas, to mimic the sonic profile of the X-59 while a group of around 500 residents document the noise levels -- if there are any.

 By performing dives at the speed of sound, the jets will produce two types of sonic boom in order to truly determine the sound they produce on the ground.

 According to NASA, Galveston was chosen as the testing area as it's located near the Gulf of Mexico, allowing the fighter jets keep louder sonic booms out to sea, while hurling quieter sonic "thumps" into the city.
-NASA recently awarded Lockheed Martin a $247.5 million contract to build the highly anticipated aircraft.

 Noise-reducing ability